 Up until 1850, our average life span was approximately 35 years of age.
 Since the application of the scientific method to the study of medicine, average life expectancy has increased by approximately three years per decade, reaching an average of 80 across most developed countries.
 While many infectious diseases have been defeated, diseases that stem from genetic inheritance or unhealthy lifestyles, such as cancer, cardiovascular disease, diabetes, obesity and osteoporosis have increased as we live longer lives.
 Three of these conditions--diabetes, obesity and osteoporosis--are classic endocrine diseases that are very prevalent in the general population, and more so in our region of the United States, where up to two-thirds and one-fourth of patients can be affected by obesity or diabetes, respectively.

-If you have healthcare concerns about your endocrine system, meet the physicians of the Endocrinology, Diabetes and Metabolism section at Baylor College of Medicine.
+If you have healthcare concerns about your endocrine system, meet the physicians of the Endocrinology, Diabetes and Metabolism section at Baylor College of Medicine, Michael E. DeBakey VA Medical Center and Ben Taub General Hospital.
 We are a cosmopolitan group of physicians offering state-of-the-art expertise in every area of endocrinology, from the most frequent conditions such as diabetes and osteoporosis to rarer conditions.
 Feel free to contact us to learn more.